- Chart

 Average Trading Volume

-The ETF's average trading volume is moderate, suggesting reasonable liquidity for most investors.
+The ETF's average trading volume is generally moderate, indicating reasonable liquidity for most retail and institutional investors.

 Bid-Ask Spread